-Dunleavy was a far more important witness for the prosecution – as Dunleavy had informed Mrs Poff, he would tell the truth ‘if sworn.’
+Dunleavy was a far more important witness for the defence – as Dunleavy had informed Mrs Poff, he would tell the truth ‘if sworn.’
 What had exchanged between Dunleavy and the authorities in the ‘strictly private’ courtroom on Thursday 23 November?
 Was he simply paid to disappear?

 Dunleavy was caught between a rock and a hard place.
 If he testified against Barrett, his neighbour, and Poff, Barrett’s cousin, he was a dead man.
 If he swore the truth, that he knew the identity of the killer or killers of Thomas Browne, he would be on trial himself, if he was not murdered beforehand.